Music and artificial intelligence

-Artificial intelligence and music (AIM) is a common subject in the International Computer Music Conference, the Computing Society Conference and the International Joint Conference on Artificial Intelligence.
-The first International Computer Music Conference (ICMC) was held in 1974 at Michigan State University.
-Current research includes the application of AI in music composition, performance, theory and digital sound processing.

-A key part of this field is the development of music software programs which use AI to produce music.
+Music and artificial intelligence (music and AI) is the development of music software programs that use AI to generate music.
 As with applications in other fields, AI in music also simulates mental tasks.
 A prominent feature is the capability of an AI algorithm to learn based on past data, such as in computer accompaniment technology, wherein the AI is capable of listening to a human performer and performing accompaniment.
 Artificial intelligence also drives interactive composition technology, wherein a computer composes music in response to a live performance.
 There are other AI applications in music that cover not only music composition, production, and performance but also how music is marketed and consumed.
 Several music player programs have also been developed to use voice recognition and natural language processing technology for music voice control.
+Current research includes the application of AI in music composition, performance, theory and digital sound processing.
+Composers/artists like Jennifer Walshe or Holly Herndon have been exploring aspects of music AI for years in their performances and musical works.
+Another original approach of humans “imitating AI” can be found in the 43-hour sound installation String Quartet(s) by Georges Lentz (see interview with ChatGPT-4 on music and AI).

+20th century art historian Erwin Panofsky proposed that in all art, there existed three levels of meaning: primary meaning, or the natural subject; secondary meaning, or the conventional subject; and tertiary meaning, the intrinsic content of the subject.
+AI music explores the foremost of these, creating music without the "intention" that is usually behind it, leaving composers who listen to machine-generated pieces feeling unsettled by the lack of apparent meaning.

 History

-In 1960, Russian researcher Rudolf Zaripov published worldwide first paper on algorithmic music composing using the "Ural-1" computer.

-In 1965, inventor Ray Kurzweil premiered a piano piece created by a computer that was capable of pattern recognition in various compositions.
-The computer was then able to analyze and use these patterns to create novel melodies.
-The computer debuted on the quiz show I've Got a Secret, and stumped the hosts until film star Henry Morgan guessed Ray's secret.
+In the 1950s and the 1960s, music made by artificial intelligence was not fully original, but generated from templates that people had already defined and given to the AI, with this being known as rule-based systems.
+As time passed, computers became more powerful, which allowed machine learning and artificial neural networks to help in the music industry by giving AI large amounts of data to learn how music is made instead of predefined templates.
+By the early 2000s, more advancements in artificial intelligence had been made, with generative adversarial networks (GANs) and deep learning being used to help AI compose more original music that is more complex and varied than possible before.
+Notable AI-driven projects, such as OpenAI’s MuseNet and Google’s Magenta, have demonstrated AI’s ability to generate compositions that mimic various musical styles.